ssokolow/rust-cli-boilerplate/README.md

   [clippy](https://github.com/rust-lang/rust-clippy) lints without making clippy mandatory.
-* A comprehensive set of [just](https://github.com/casey/just) commands, easily customized via variables. (eg. for cross-compilation)
+* A comprehensive set of [just](https://github.com/casey/just) commands, easily customized via variables (eg. for cross-compilation), including `install` and `uninstall`, which also take care of shell completions and a manpage.
 * `just build-release` for a 100% static i686 binary totalling roughly `236KiB`
   (`212KiB` with `panic="abort"`) in new projects
 * `just install-deps` to install all but two optional dependencies on